 Description: An area of study that provides individuals with the skills, techniques, and tools to succeed in a wide range of organizational settings is Industrial Engineering.
 Industrial Engineering involves the design, installation, resource allocation and improvement of integrated systems.
 These systems may be composed of one, some, or all of the following: people, information, equipment, energy, materials, software, and processes.
 If solving problems, interacting on multi-disciplinary teams, and working in one of the many facets of Industrial Engineering are of interest to you, then consider the M.S. in Industrial Engineering.
 While studying for the master's degree in this program, individuals specialize in Engineering Management.
 Our program is appropriate for those individuals with scientific or engineering undergraduate degrees who seek to develop their knowledge and skills to prepare for managerial positions.
 Our program allows students to study Industrial Engineering and Business topics such as Engineering and Managerial Economics, Administration, Quality Control, Logistics, Project Management, Operations Research, and Strategic Planning.

-Delivery method: You can complete 100% of a degree online.
-Most classes are available online, however, some classes my only be available to main campus students due to technology constraints.
+Delivery method: You can complete 100% of the degree online.
+Most classes are available online, however, some classes might only be available to main campus students due to technology constraints.

 Requirements: The requirements for a Master of Science degree in Industrial Engineering can be met with two different options: